asu-cis-capstone/sogetiskills/README.md

 Repository for project sogeti skills inventory

 ###Sogeti Skills Inventory/Hub
 Project "Beach"- For Client Sogeti USA, an IT Consulting Firm.
 Creation of record keeping software to track consultants and their skills; a summary website; and small web application that will allow users at Sogeti USA to find consultants who are on "the beach."
-Incremental builds are hosted at http://sogetiskills.azurewebsites.net/.
+Development branch builds are automatically pushed to http://dev-sogetiskills.azurewebsites.net/.
+Master branch builds are automatically pushed to http://sogetiskills.azurewebsites.net/.

 ###TO-DO
 In progress
-  * Add a new profile.
+  * User maintenance
+    * Users may only maintain their own details
+    * Phone number

 Product Backlog (w/Strict Prioritizing)
-  * Search profiles.
+  * User maintenance
-  * Edit own profile.
+    * Users may only maintain their own details
+    * Current beach status
+    * List of keywords
+      * Add new keywords
+      * Remove keyword associations
+    * Resume
+    * User type change
+  * Account Executive dashboard
+    * List all consultants currently on the beach
+    * List all available tags
+    * Filter by tags
+    * Filter by search
+    * Link to download a specific consultant's resume
+    * Link to e-mail a specific consultant
+    * LInk to e-mail all consultants on the beach

 Complete
-  * Create project structure.
+  * Create project structure
-  * Basic sign in/out.
+  * Database design
+  * User login
+  * User authentication persists across all pages
+  * Without authentication, all web pages redirect to user login
+  * User logout
+  * Allow users to register

 ###Team & Client
 - Project Management